-I plan to focus my future research on developing new and innovative ways to answer key questions of global demography—how long we live, how health is maintained across the life-course, and how specific diseases (particularly chronic non-communicable diseases and HIV/AIDS) affect present and future health outcomes.
+I’m an Associate Professor and ARC DECRA Fellow at the Australian National University School of Demography and a Visiting Faculty Member at the Harvard Center for Population and Development Studies.
+I completed my Ph.D. in Demography at the University of Pennsylvania Population Studies Center.
+My research focuses on key questions of global demography—how long we live, how health is maintained across the life-course, and how specific diseases (particularly chronic non-communicable diseases and HIV/AIDS) affect present and future health outcomes.
 In addition to my substantive work, I am interested in developing and improving the estimation of macro-level population processes using micro-level longitudinal data, and advancing formal demographic techniques for calculating cohort life expectancy and mortality patterns.